fleek-network/fleek-network-docs/docs/node/testnet-onboarding.md

 ## Testnet Phase {1}:

-Following the successful completion of Fleek Network Testnet Phase {0}, the core development team has been actively implementing the next set of core protocol functionalities, which include services, the rewards system, the broadcaster/synchronizer, as well as all identified improvements and fixes found during that phase.
+Following the successful completion of Fleek Network Testnet Phase {0}, the core development team has been actively implementing the next set of core protocol functionalities, which include services, the reward's system, the broadcaster/synchronizer, as well as all identified improvements and fixes found during that phase.

 ### Prerequesites